Friday, July 24, 2009

 by Michael Bascombe

-It wasn’t surprising that when junior track stars Kirani James and Nickhelia John and their coach recently returned to Grenada from the IAAF World Youth Championships in Italy to a reception at the Maurice Bishop International Airport that local media attention immediately shifted from the athletes’ performances to the non-appearance of the youngsters' parents at the welcome home.
+It was hardly surprising that when junior track stars Kirani James and Nichkelia John returned home from the IAAF World Youth Championships in Italy, the spotlight at the Maurice Bishop International Airport quickly shifted, not to their performances, but to the absence of their parents at the welcome reception.

-I am appealing to media managers to tap the services and expertise of people like Alvin Clouden (photography), Ian “Flyers” Redhead, Trevor Thwaites, Ray Roberts, Harold Pysadee, Rawle Titus, Michael Bascombe, Irvine Simon, Hamlet Mark, Derek Seon, Cheney Joseph, Pele Darbeau, Anthony “Jericho” Greenidge, Paul Roberts, Selwin Noel, Carlos Thomas, Stephenson Worme, Lester Smith, Claudius George, Lincoln “Toro” Depradine, among others.
-All of these individuals were instrumental in the development of sports reporting in the ‘80s and early ‘90s.
+Grenada has produced a generation of respected sports journalists, commentators, photographers, and experts who helped shape the industry in the 1980s and 1990s.
+Individuals such as Alvin Clouden (photography), Ian “Flyers” Redhead, Trevor Thwaites, Ray Roberts, Harold Pysadee, Rawle Titus, Michael Bascombe, Irvine Simon, Hamlet Mark, Derek Seon, Cheney Joseph, Pele Darbeau, Anthony “Jericho” Greenidge, Paul Roberts, Selwin Noel, Carlos Thomas, Stephenson Worme, Lester Smith, Claudius George, Lincoln “Toro” Depradine, and many others have contributed significantly to the development of sports media.

 1 comment: